John Barker (Australian footballer): Fitzroy

 Barker did not play a senior game for Fitzroy in 1993 and missed most of the season due to back and hamstring injuries.
 Barker's first senior game in the AFL was in round 2 of the 1994 season against Essendon at Princes Park.
 Barker played 47 games and kicked 12 goals at Fitzroy over his 3 seasons at the club.
 During the 1994 AFL season Barker's talent was noticed and as a result he picked up an AFL Rising Star award nomination.
-When Fitzroy merged with the Brisbane Bears at the end of 1996 to become Brisbane Lions, Barker was one of eight Fitzroy players to join the newly formed team.
+Barker was one of eight players to transfer to Brisbane when Fitzroy's AFL operations were taken over by the Brisbane Bears to form the Brisbane Lions.

 Brisbane Lions

 In Barker's only year at the Brisbane Lions, the 1997 season, he managed just 8 games and only 1 goal.
 At the end of the season Barker and teammate Nathan Chapman were traded to Hawthorn in exchange for Brad Scott.